Create a food – Overview

 Name

-Enter the name for the food.
+Enter the name of the food.

 ID 1 and ID 2